ForrestTech/Exemplum/README.md

 By default, the application is configured to run with an in memory database and within memory caching.

 Setting the `UseInMemoryStorage` setting in the WebApi app.settings folder to false will configure the application to use SqlServer (which by default is configured to use local DB) and Redis (which is by default using localhost:6379).
+The  `PublishIntegrationEvents` setting is set to false by defaults and means no Integration style events will be published, if it is set to true events will be published to rabbitmq on default local ports.
+Project tye is configured to start RabbitMQ for you but you can easily run your own local instance using docker.

 To use the Weather data feature of Exemplum you will need to provide an API key for [open weather map](https://openweathermap.org/).
 Exemplum uses asp.net core build in local * [Secret Management](https://docs.microsoft.com/en-us/aspnet/core/security/app-secrets?view=aspnetcore-5.0&tabs=windows) system to store the API key.
 To set this up locally call `dotnet user-secrets init` this will generate a local secrets file that is not stored in the repository.
 Then call `dotnet user-secrets set "WeatherForecast:AppId" "{your-api-key-here}"` to add the secret.